-25.1 The proprietor shall immediately (within 48 hours) disclose to the Authorised Officer in writing if they are arrested, cautioned, or convicted of any offence during the currency of his or her vehicle licence.
-A representative can fulfil this condition if the proprietor is detained.

-25.2 If the licence holder is a company or partnership, this requirement shall equally apply if any of the directors or partners are arrested, cautioned, or convicted of an offence.
+- 25.1 The proprietor shall immediately (within 48 hours) disclose to the Authorised Officer in writing if they are arrested, cautioned, or convicted of any offence (including motoring offences), or receive a Police warning during the currency of their licence.
+A representative can fulfil this condition if the proprietor is detained. - 25.2 If the licence holder is a company or partnership, this requirement shall equally apply if any of the directors or partners are arrested, cautioned, or convicted of an offence.